4th International Collective Action Conference 2022

 Online, 19 October 2022, 12:00 - 13:30 (CEST)

-Building on insights that arose at the 4th International Collective Action Conference in Basel, this webinar follows up on how governments, businesses and civil society/academia can join forces to bring anti-corruption Collective Action into the mainstream.
+Building on insights that arose at the 4th International Collective Action Conference in Basel, this webinar explored how governments, businesses and civil society/academia can join forces to bring anti-corruption Collective Action into the mainstream.

 Integrity Partner Workshop Series 2020

 The Basel Institute on Governance hosted a four-part Collective Action Workshop Series in July 2020.
 Supported by the Siemens Integrity Initiative, the virtual events brought practitioners from around the world together to share experiences and innovations in Collective Action.

 Collective Action Conference 2018

 Evolution to Revolution